Nike Running Shoes: Are They Really Worth It for Every Runner?

 And while the rocker shape helps you roll forward, it can feel a little unstable on tight turns or twisty courses.

-One guy said it felt “weird to walk in” at first.
+A friend of mine told me that it felt “weird to walk in” at first.
 And if you’re not used to a high rocker, you might want to ease in.

 Like the Vaporfly, durability isn’t its strong suit.
 Expect under 150 miles for peak bounce.